celer-network/cBridge-transfer-widget/README.md

 ## Terra Wallet Support

 Since the bridge widget supports terra wallet, you have to getChainOptions and populate `WalletProvider` before render.
-Otherwise, you will face app crash
+Otherwise, you will face app crash.
+You can refer src/index.js for usage.